 Section 2: Energy Flow in Ecosystems

-Feeding relationships among animals are often much more complex than the one described above.
-While food chains show eating patterns, a food web shows all of the possible feeding relationships at each trophic level in a community.
+Feeding relationships among animals are often much more complex than described above.
+While food chains show eating patterns, a food web offers all possible feeding relationships at each trophic level in a community.
 It links all of the food chains in an ecosystem together.
 A food web has more arrows showing many examples of feeding relationships.
-Because very few animals feed on only one kind of animal, a food web is necessary to show the range of food different species eat.
+Because very few animals feed on only one kind of animal, a food web is necessary to establish the range of food different species eat.

-Each organism in a food chain or food web represents a feeding step, or trophic level, in the transfer of matter and energy.
+Each organism in a food chain or food web represents a feeding step, or trophic level, in transferring matter and energy.
 Energy is always lost between trophic levels.
-A biological pyramid is a diagram that shows amounts of energy or matter at each trophic level.
+A biological pyramid is a diagram that shows the amounts of energy or matter at each trophic level.
 There are three different types: energy pyramid, biomass pyramid, and pyramid of numbers.
 An energy pyramid shows the flow of energy from one trophic level to the next, comparing the energy used by each organism.
 With each increasing trophic level, some energy is lost.
-A biomass pyramid compares the biomass, or living organic matter available, of each organism at each trophic level.
-A pyramid of numbers shows the total number of organisms at each trophic level.
+A biomass pyramid compares each organism’s biomass, or living organic matter available, at each trophic level.
+Finally, a pyramid of numbers shows the total number of organisms at each trophic level.

 - How does energy flow in an ecosystem?

 - Compare a food chain to a food web.

 - What do each of the three types of energy pyramids illustrate?